ugrep - Man Page

 --tree, -^

-Output directories with matching files in a tree-like format when options -c, -l or -L are used.
+Output directories with matching files in a tree-like format for option -c or --count, -l or --files-with-matches, -L or --files-without-match.
 This option is enabled by --pretty when the output is sent to a terminal.

 -U, --ascii, --binary